 Adn ninistration High Med.
-Low 1 Fulfill the community vision for the City Center & Lynnwood Link light rail.
-0 2 Ensure financial stability & economic success.
-0 3 Nurture operational & organizational excellence. $\circ$ 4 Be a safe, welcoming, & livable city. $\circ$ 5 Pursue & maintain collaborative relationships & partnerships. $\circ$
+Low 1 Fulfill the community vision for the City Center & Lynnwood Link light rail. \bigcirc 2 Ensure financial stability & economic success. \bigcirc 8 Nurture operational & organizational excellence. \bigcirc 4 Be a safe, welcoming, & livable city.
+0 5 Pursue & maintain collaborative relationships & partnerships.
+0

 Administration High Med.
-Low The City of Lynnwood will be a regional model for a sustainable, vibrant community with engaged citizens and an accountable government.
-To be a welcoming city that builds a healthy and sustainable environment. $\circ$ To encourage a broad business base in sector, size and related employment, and promote high quality development.
-To invest in preserving and expanding parks, recreation, and community programs. $\bigcirc$ To be a cohesive community that respects all citizens.
-0 To invest in efficient, integrated, local and regional transportation systems.
-0 To ensure a safe environment through rigorous criminal and property law enforcement.
-To be a city that is responsive to the wants and needs of our citizens. $\circ$ rule of law, to provide for equal protection, and to ensure due process regardless of race, gender, age,
+Low The City of Lynnwood will be a regional model for a sustainable, vibrant community \cap with engaged citizens and an accountable government. \cup To be a welcoming city that builds a healthy and sustainable environment. \bigcirc To encourage a broad business base in sector, size and related employment, and \cap promote high quality development. \cup To invest in preserving and expanding parks, recreation, and community programs. \bigcirc To be a cohesive community that respects all citizens.
+0 To invest in efficient, integrated, local and regional transportation systems. \bigcirc To ensure a safe environment through rigorous criminal and property law \cap enforcement. \cup To be a city that is responsive to the wants and needs of our citizens.
+0

-60 Courts exist to do justice, to guarantee liberty, to enhance social order, to resolve disputes, to maintain

-62 or socioeconomic status.
+- 60 Courts exist to do justice, to guarantee liberty, to enhance social order, to resolve disputes, to maintain - 61 rule of law, to provide for equal protection, and to ensure due process regardless of race, gender, age, - 62 or socioeconomic status.

 Administration Yes No ~

-Mandatory?
+Mandatory? \bigcirc

-Viable alternatives for service delivery?
+Viable alternatives for service delivery? \bigcirc